Patrick Modiano: Writing career

 The theme of memory is most clearly at play in Dora Bruder (entitled The Search Warrant in some English-language translations).
 Dora Bruder is a literary hybrid, fusing together several genres — biography, autobiography, detective novel — to tell the history of its title character, a 15-year-old daughter of Eastern European Jewish immigrants, who, after running away from the safety of the convent that was hiding her, ends up being deported to Auschwitz.
 As Modiano explains in the opening of his novel, he first became interested in Dora's story when he came across her name in a missing persons headline in a December 1941 edition of the French newspaper Paris Soir.
 Prompted by his own passion for the past, Modiano went to the listed address, and from there began his investigation, his search for memories.
 He wrote by piecing together newspaper cuttings, vague testimonies and old telephone directories, looking at outsider living on the outskirts of the city.
+Various documents concerning Dora were subsequently communicated to Modiano by the lawyer Serge Klasfeld, who had used them in his "Memorial to the Deportation of the Jews of France".
 Regarding Dora Bruder, he wrote: "I shall never know how she spent her days, where she hid, in whose company she passed the winter months of her first escape, or the few weeks of spring when she escaped for the second time.
 That is her secret."
 Modiano's quiet, austere novels, which also include La Ronde de nuit, are described as reading like "compassionate, regretful thrillers."

 Modiano's 2007 novel Dans le café de la jeunesse perdue is set in 1960s Paris where a group of people, including a detective of shady background, wonder what is or was the matter with a certain young woman called Louki, who, we are told on the last page, ended her life by throwing herself out a window.
 Even though there are plenty of geographical details, the reader is left with a sense of vagueness as to what happened and when.
 For the first time throughout his oeuvre, Modiano uses various narrators who relate from their point of view what they think they know about the woman.
 In the third of five chapters, the protagonist herself relates episodes from her life, but she remains difficult to grasp.
 The author creates a number of instabilities on various levels of his text and this signifies how literary figures can(not) be created.
 The protagonist evades being grasped.